 One very major downside of Spinosad is that it is quite toxic for bees if they encounter it soon after it is applied.

 Once the pesticidal spray has dried, it does not harm bees or other beneficial bugs, so it is very important to apply the product at dusk after bees have turned in for the day.

 In this way it can dry overnight while bees are asleep.

-Since sunlight accelerates product breakdown, this strategy also helps the product be more effective against insect pests that prey on plants overnight (e.g. army worms, Colorado potato beetles, blister beetles, slugs and snails). [source]
+Since sunlight accelerates product breakdown, this strategy also helps the product be more effective against bugs that prey on plants overnight (e.g. army worms, Colorado potato beetles, blister beetles, slugs and snails). [source]

 How To Use Spinosad For Pest Control?

-As with all pest control methods, your first line of defense is vigilance.
+As with all bug control methods, your first line of defense is vigilance.

 The moment you see pests, apply the product.
 This natural pesticide works best when applied to dry leaves late in the day.

 Because plant leaves absorb the product, this method of application can be effective for about ten days.